top of page

 • Measurability - Are there measurable outcomes identified?

-• Climate change mitigation - Does it aim to reduce greenhouse gas pollution?
+• Climate change mitigation - Does it aim to improve climate resilience?

-• Replicability - Can it be replicated on other farms?
+• Replicability - Can the practice be replicated on other farms?

-• Experimental - Is it new to you?
+• Experimental Nature - Is it new to you?

 • Innovation - Is it a novel or innovative practice within the agriculture sector?

-• Does it align with one or more of the following?
+• Alignment with one or more of the following:

 • Keeping Roots in the Ground